Gruppe-17-CDIO/Gruppe17_SolitaireRobot/Data/src/main/java/CV_simulation/readme.md

 |  Build-a-state  |
 |_________________|

 A Hashtag tells the compiler that the next line should be read and parsed.
 Cards are comma separated, and the exact spelling is important for parsing.
-Note that an empty pile (the 7 columns) is annotated as a blank line.
+Note that an empty pile is notated with a blank line.

-# Stock (draw pile) is empty (true / false)
+# Stock is empty (draw pile)
 true

 # Cards drawn